-Fowl pox is caused by a DNA avian pox virus.
+Fowl pox is caused by an avian DNA pox virus.
 There are five or six closely related viruses that primarily affect different species of birds but there is some cross-infection.
-Fowl pox can be transmitted by direct or indirect contact.
 Infection occurs through skin abrasions or bites, through the respiratory route and possibly through ingestion of infective scabs.
 It can be transmitted by birds, mosquitoes or fomites (inanimate objects such as equipment).
-The virus is highly resistant in dried scabs and under certain conditions may survive for months on contaminated premises.
-Mosquitoes can harbour infective virus for a month or more after feeding on affected birds.
-After the infection is introduced, it spreads within the flock by mosquitoes as well as direct and indirect contact.
+The virus is highly resistant in dried scabs and under certain conditions may survive for months.
+Mosquitoes can harbour infective virus for a month or more after feeding on affected birds and can subsequently infect other birds.
 Recovered birds do not remain carriers.
 A flock may be affected for several months as fowl pox spreads slowly.

-There is no treatment for fowl pox.
-Prevention is through vaccination of replacement birds.
-Where preventative vaccination is used, all replacement chickens are vaccinated when the birds are six to ten weeks of age.
-One application of fowl pox vaccine results in permanent immunity.
+There is no treatment for fowl pox and prevention is through vaccination of replacement birds.
+Where preventative vaccination is used, all replacement chickens are vaccinated when the birds are six to ten weeks of age and one application of fowl pox vaccine results in permanent immunity.
 Vaccination of broilers is not usually required unless the mosquito population is high or infections have occurred previously.
-The chicks may be vaccinated as young as one day of age.
-During outbreaks, flocks and individuals still unaffected may be vaccinated to help limit the spread.
+Chicks may be vaccinated as young as one day of age.
+During outbreaks, unaffected flocks and individuals may be vaccinated to help limit the spread.
 If there is evidence of secondary bacterial infection, broad-spectrum antibiotics may help reduce morbidity and mortalities.
 As mosquitoes are known reservoirs, mosquito control procedures may be of some benefit in limiting spread in poultry confined in houses.